News & Trending Jobs & Career News

 Olivier Le Moal/Adobe career opportunities button

-Changing your career path in your 40s can be a challenging and complex process.
-It requires careful consideration and planning, plus a willingness to take risks and embrace the unknown.
+Changing your career path after 40 can be challenging and complex.
+It requires careful consideration and planning, as well as a willingness to take risks and embrace the unknown.

-But with the right mindset, support system, and strategies in place, it's possible to successfully navigate the transition, move beyond living paycheck to paycheck and find fulfillment in your new career trajectory.
+But with the right mindset, support system, and strategies in place, it's possible to successfully navigate the transition, stop living paycheck to paycheck, and find fulfillment in your new career trajectory.

 Access the training